Jordan Thorniley: Sheffield Wednesday

 In the 2018–19 season, Thorniley returned to training in the club's pre-season.
 It wasn't until on 11 August 2018 when he made his first appearance of the season, coming on as a substitute for Morgan Fox in the 44th minutes, in a 1–1 draw against Hull City.
 Since returning to the first team, Thorniley received a handful of first team appearances for the side, playing in either the centre-back and left-back positions.
 However, he suffered a calf injury and was substituted as a result during a 2–1 loss against Nottingham Forest on 19 September 2018.
 After missing one match, Thorniley returned to the starting line-up, starting the whole game, in a 1–1 draw against Leeds United on 28 September 2018.
 However, after returning to the first team, he found himself placed on the substitute bench, due to a strong competitions in the club's defence.
 Between 9 February 2019 and 16 February 2019, Thorniley started three matches, playing all in the centre-back position.
 Following this, he found himself back to the sidelined, due to his fitness concern and placed on the substitute bench for the rest of the 2018–19 season.
 Despite this, Thorniley went on to make twenty-two appearances in all competitions.

 Ahead of the 2019–20 season, Thorniley left the club's pre-season training camp in Portugal after picking up an injury.
 Thorniley responded to claims that he's not injury as a reason for leaving the club's pre-season training camp in Portugal but rather personal reason.
 However, Thorniley found himself behind the pecking order in the club's defence competitions.
 Despite this, he made two appearances for the side this season, both coming from the League Cup.

 Blackpool

 On 1 January 2020, Thorniley joined Blackpool for an undisclosed fee, on a two-and-a-half-year contract, with Blackpool having an option to extend it by a further year.
 Upon joining Blackpool, he cited first team football for the reason to join the club and was given a number four shirt.

 In August 2021 he moved on loan to Oxford United.
 He returned to Blackpool on 24 January 2022.

 On 14 March 2023, Thorniley scored his first professional goal in Blackpool's 6–1 win against Queens Park Rangers.

+Oxford United

+In June 2023 it was announced that he would sign for Oxford United on 1 July 2023.

+On 17 July 2025, Thorniley joined League One side Northampton Town on a season-long loan deal.

 Personal life

-Thorniley is son of former Warrington Rugby League centre Tony Thorniley, who played for Warrington Wolves from 1986–97 and scored 49 tries.
+Thorniley is a son of former rugby player Tony Thorniley, who played for Warrington Wolves.